nttpc/anymotion-cli/README.md

 ## Getting Started

-Before encore-api-cli, you need to tell it about your AnyMotion credentials.
+Before using encore-api-cli, you need to tell it about your AnyMotion credentials.
+You can do this in several ways:

+- Credentials file
+- Environment variables

+The quickest way to get started is to run the `encore configure` command:

 ``` sh
 $ encore configure